 - Shopping / markets

-North House accepts children of all ages, with cots available in most Comfy and Spacious rooms (free of charge), and a fold-out Z-bed in the larger ones (small charge).
+North House accepts children of all ages, with cots available in most Comfy and Spacious rooms, and a fold-out Z-bed in the larger ones (suitable for kids up to 13).
 If coming with 2 children, you would need to book 2 adjacent rooms.
 The restaurant has a kids menu (for 'little sailors'), plus a high chairs.
 In our experience, the atmosphere at dinner time is fairly hushed and candlelit, so you'd want to eat early.
 The hotel and location is probably best for couples with an infant, or older (teenage) kids with an interest in sailing.

 Babies (0-1 years), Teens (over 12)